Why active listening is important

 Attentive listening is of course not the main goal of perceiving others.

 Nevertheless, having strong relationships with others is vital.
-And feeling valuable, appreciated, and close to others are all human desires which gives us happiness and fulfillment.
+Feeling valuable, appreciated, and close to others are all human desires that give us happiness and fulfillment.
 See it as an additional benefit of paying attention to other people.

 A productive debate or conflict requires two parties who are willing to listen to each other.

-Often times, both circles are too busy trying to win the argument instead of trying to find a solution that benefits both.
-If you listen to one another, you will at the very least get a better understanding of each other’s unique point of views.
+Oftentimes, both circles are too busy trying to win the argument instead of trying to find a solution that benefits both.
+If you listen to one another, you will at the very least get a better understanding of each other’s unique points of view.

 If people listened to each other more often rather than talking, then we would understand each other’s perspective better, which would consequently cause less conflict.